calebstein1/simplang/README.md

 `end_if` - signifies the end of an if block

-`(print, print_n) <a1>` - prints the integer value or string stored in the variable specified by a1, or print a number or string literal passed directly as an argument, the n variant omits the trailing newline
+`print <a1>...<aMax>` - prints the integer value or string stored in each argument, separated by a space

 `done` - ends execution of the program